frederickf/presentable/README.md

 `page` | Displayed in the table of contents to the right of the slide title.
 `title` | Displayed in the table of contents to the left of the page number.
 `toc` | Identifies the slide containing the slide containing the table of contents.
 `nested` | Nested slides.
+Only one level of nesting is supported.

 ## Bonus!
 Getting a slide title
-Presentable exposes the slideTitle(index) function which returns the title of a slide identified by an index which matches the URL hash corresponding to that slide.
+Presentable exposes the `slideTitle(index)` function which returns the title of a slide identified by an index which matches the URL hash corresponding to that slide.

 ```
 // example.com/my-presentation#11